Cosmic-ray antiproton excess from annihilating tensor dark matter: Introduction

 \section{Introduction}

 One of the major challenges in particle physics, astrophysics and cosmology is the elucidation of the nature of dark matter.
-There is compelling evidence for the existence of dark matter from galaxy rotation curves and observables required to fit the precision measurements of the cosmic microwave background, among them, the dark matter relic density (a recent review on the subject can be found in \cite{Lin:2019uvt}).
-For decades, a great effort has been put in the measurement of observables that help us to constrain the values of the mass and possible couplings to the standard model fields of this type of matter that conforms around $26\%$ of the energy budget in the universe.
-Several experiments have been designed aiming to detect signals of non-gravitational dark matter interactions in direct, indirect and collider searches.
-In particular, instruments such as PAMELA and AMS-02 have measured with good precision the antimatter cosmic-ray spectrum \cite{Adriani:2011cu,PhysRevLett.114.171103,PhysRevLett.115.211101,PhysRevLett.117.231102}, which may include antimatter produced in the annihilation of dark matter.
+There are several pieces of evidence for the existence of dark matter, such as galaxy rotation curves, relic density and those derived from the observation of the cosmic microwave background (two recent reviews on this subject can be found in \cite{Lin:2019uvt, Arbey:2021gdg}).
+For decades, a great effort has been put in the measurement of observables that help us to constrain the values of the mass and couplings (beyond gravity) of this type of matter that conforms $26\%$ of the energy content in the universe.
+Several experiments have been designed trying to detect signals of non-gravitational dark matter interactions in direct, indirect and collider searches.
+In particular, instruments such as PAMELA and AMS-02 have measured with good precision and sensitivity the antimatter cosmic-ray spectrum, providing information on the high-energy phenomena occurring in the Galaxy \cite{Adriani:2011cu,PhysRevLett.114.171103,PhysRevLett.115.211101,PhysRevLett.117.231102,PhysRevLett.117.091103} which may include antimatter produced in the annihilation of dark matter.

-In the past decade, several reports indicate the existence of an excess of antiprotons in the $\sim10-20~ GeV$ region of the AMS-02 Collaboration data, and many studies have identified a consistency with an additional contribution from annihilating dark matter \cite{Bringmann:2014lpa,Cirelli:2014lwa,Hooper:2014ysa,Cui:2016ppb,Cuoco:2017rxb,PhysRevLett.118.191102,Cholis:2019ejx,PhysRevD.96.123010,PhysRevD.97.023003} (see however alternative explanations to the excess regarding secondary cosmic-rays and systematic errors in \cite{Heisig:2020nse,Boudaud:2019efq}).
-It is interesting to note that most of these studies scan independently the values of $\langle \sigma v_r \rangle $ for the annihilation of dark matter into standard model channels producing antiprotons in subsequent processes, and the dark matter mass, $M$, to conclude that it is possible to explain this excess if dark matter has a mass $M\sim60$ GeV and an annihilation cross-section into standard model particles of the order of the thermal relic cross section ($\langle \sigma v_r \rangle \sim 10^{-26} cm^3 /seg$).
+In the past decade, several reports indicate the existence of an excess of antiprotons in the $\sim10-20$ GeV region of the in the AMS-02 Collaboration data, and many studies have identified a consistency with an additional contribution from annihilating dark matter \cite{Bringmann:2014lpa,Cirelli:2014lwa,Hooper:2014ysa,Cui:2016ppb,Cuoco:2017rxb,Cholis:2019ejx}.
+It is interesting to note that most of these studies scan independently the values of $\langle \sigma v_r \rangle $ for the annihilation of dark matter into standard model particles, and the dark matter mass $M$, to conclude that it is possible to explain this excess with a dark matter particle of $M\sim60$ GeV, with an annihilation cross-section of the order of the thermal relic cross section ($\langle \sigma v_r \rangle \sim 10^{-26} cm^3 /seg$).
+A recent update on the antiproton to proton flux ratio has been published by the AMS Collaboration \cite{AGUILAR20211} and such high precision measurements requires careful consideration of the experimental and theoretical uncertainties.